 The province has a network of excellent roads and railway connections, making it highly accessible.
 Owing to its popularity as a tourist destination, Mpumalanga is also served by a number of small airports, including the Kruger Mpumalanga International Airport.

 Mbombela is the capital of the province and the administrative and business centre of the Lowveld.
-Other important towns are eMalahleni, Standerton, Piet Retief, Malalane, Ermelo, Barberton and Sabie, which lies in the centre of one of the largest man-made forests in the world.
-Mpumalanga lies mainly within the Grassland Biome.
+Other important towns are eMalahleni, Standerton, Piet Retief, Malalane, Ermelo, Barberton and Sabie, which lies in the centre of one of the

+Mpumalanga